Manishthapa2022/Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/Manishthapa2022/Pewlett-Hackard-Analysis/blob/main/Images/Eligible_mentors.png)

 it can be seen that when we refer this table to the retiring titles tables not enough mentors are available to train the new employees.
+In total there are 11549 mentors when compared to 72458 retiring employees which is not enough.
+THis figure is even more profound when only senior staff are being compared.
+In total 1098 Senior engineers and senior staff members are avilable for mentor ship when compared to 50842 retirees.
+The company management needs to include more mentors by increasing the age bracket and also considering other factors suuch as time spent with company, and experience in current role.